oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/domain-resource.md

       [Online update handling of non-dynamic WebLogic configuration changes]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates#online-update-handling-of-non-dynamic-weblogic-configuration-changes" >}}) in the Runtime Updates section of the Model in Image user guide.
-    * `onlineUpdate.wdtTimeouts.*`: Rarely needed timeout settings for online update calls to the WebLogic domain from the WebLogic Deploy Tool within the introspector job.
+    * `onlineUpdate.wdtTimeouts.*`: Rarely needed timeout settings for online update calls to the WebLogic domain from WebLogic Deploy Tooling within the introspector job.
 All timeouts are specified in milliseconds and default to two or three minutes.
 For a full list of timeouts, call `kubectl explain domain.spec.configuration.model.onlineUpdate.wdtTimeouts`.